tranquilit/WAPT-Documentation/source/wapt-create-packages/package-exe/index.rst

     PyScripter opening with focus on the *control* file

-* check the *control* file content;
+* check the :file:`control` file content;

-  Mozilla Firefox-ESR doesn't comply to industry standards and returns an erroneous version number (it appears to be the installer packaging software version number).
+  Mozilla Firefox-ESR does not comply to industry standards and returns an erroneous version number (it appears to be the installer packaging software version number).